Tunisian political newcomers say they are leading presidential vote

 A representative for detained media magnate Nabil Karoui said he had scored “an impressive win”, while conservative law professor Kais Saied, who was largely unknown before the election, said his performance marked “a new revolution”.

-If confirmed, their success on Sunday in a vote marked by a low turnout would be a sharp rebuke to Tunisia’s established political powers after years of economic frustration.
+If confirmed, their success on Sunday in a vote marked by low turnout would be a sharp rebuke to Tunisia’s established political powers after years of economic frustration.
+Only 45% of registered voters took part, compared to 63% in 2014, official figures showed.

-The moderate Islamist Ennahda party, a partner in recent coalition governments, will hold a news conference later on Sunday.
+However, the moderate Islamist Ennahda party, a partner in recent coalition governments, said its count, to be announced at a news conference later, was different to that released in exit polls.

 A party official, speaking anonymously, said the race was between Karoui, Saied and the Ennahda candidate Abdelfatah Mourou.

+Tunisia’s prime minister, two former prime ministers, a former president and the defense minister were also among the 26 candidates on the ballot.

 “This is an impressive win that shows Tunisians want to cut the old system and want to see a leader who is like them... it is a lesson for the rulers,” said Samira Chaouachi, an official in Karoui’s party.